-The only difference between SPP and Non SPP colleges is that SPP colleges helps students in easy visa procedure with less documentation.
+The only difference between SPP and Non-SPP colleges is that SPP colleges help students in easy visa procedure with less documentation.
 The program simplifies the process of getting the visa applications to the Canadian educational institutions.
-Non SPP colleges are just like any other foreign colleges.
-The students are expected to go through the usual process of admission and visa process.
-One of the main differences between SPP and Non-SPP colleges is the number of documents required during the visa procedure.
+Non-SPP colleges are just like any other foreign colleges in which students are expected to go through the usual process of admission and visa process.
+Thus, we can say that the main difference between SPP and Non-SPP colleges is the number of documents required during the visa procedure.

 Province-wise List of SPP Colleges in Canada

 Take a look at the following tables which elucidates a comprehensive list of all the SPP colleges in Canada spread across varied provinces and areas:

 |Northern Alberta |